 Twine grew from the seed of an idea in my master's thesis.
 What if it was simple to connect any object or environment to the Internet without technical knowhow?
 This had to be far simpler than a computer, let alone embedded electronics.
 We integrated several layers—low-power sensing hardware, easy connectivity, scalable back end, and web-based configuration and monitoring—and wrapped them in a consumer-friendly form and rules-based interface.

 How it works

 Twine is a 2.7" square sensor integrated with a cloud-based service.
 The durable, rubbery block has Wi-Fi, on-board temperature and orientation sensors, and an expansion connector for other sensors.
 Power is supplied by micro USB or two AAA batteries.

-The Twine web app makes it simple to set up and monitor your Twines from a browser anywhere.
-You set rules to trigger messages — no programming needed.
+The Twine web app makes it simple to set up and monitor Twines from a browser.
+Set rules to trigger messages without any programming.
 The rules are put together with a palette of available conditions and actions, and read like normal sentences: WHEN moisture sensor gets wet THEN text "The basement is flooding!"

 Because the hardware and software are made for each other, setup is easy.
 I made a single-page web app that holds the user's hand while they're necessarily disconnected from the Internet in order to connect to Twine's Wi-Fi.

 Arduino represented a leap forward in embedded electronics with an onboard programmer and IDE that made it easy to start coding.
 But to do anything interesting, you still have to learn how to make sensor circuits.

 We made external sensors that were as easy to connect as a USB peripheral.
 Each sensor has a unique ID that we could use to identify it, and as soon as it's plugged in, it's represented and streaming data on a web dashboard, and ready to use in rules—instant feedback makes testing rules easy.